Mantan Moreland: Career

-After "nearly ten years of working the small, small time", Moreland gained an opportunity in 1927 when he was hired as a comedian in Connie's Inn Frolics in Harlem.
-He next worked in the musical revue Blackbirds of 1928, which ran for 518 performances.
+The earliest surviving notice for Manton Moreland dates from 1923, when the 21-year-old actor was part of the Shuffle Along roadshow company, touring America in an all-black-cast revue.
+Moreland's specialty was then dancing: "Manton Moreland is a dancing phenomenon."
+In 1925 he was in Jimmie Cooper's Revue, with a company of both white and black entertainers.
+"Jimmie is not content with staging a 'white and black' show, but departs a bit further from the beaten path by staging a 'ramble' every Friday night at midnight.
+In this midnight offering Jimmie promises the regular performance and some 'extras'."
+During the mid-1920s Moreland was listed variously in newspaper reviews as "Manton" or "Mantan".

+The musical revue Blackbirds of 1928 reached Broadway and ran for 518 performances.
+Drama critic Brooks Atkinson commented on "Manton Moreland's nervous card-concealing art in the poker game."
+However, when listing the cast members in the same review, either Atkinson or the typographer spelled the actor's name as "Mantan Moreland."
+Moreland himself continued to be billed as Manton Moreland through 1940, but he adopted "Mantan" as his permanent professional name in 1941.

 By the late 1920s, Moreland had made his way through vaudeville, working with various shows and revues, performing on Broadway and touring Europe.
 Following the death of Aubrey Lyles, one half of African American vaudeville act Miller and Lyles, in 1932, Flournoy Miller asked Moreland to team up with him for personal appearances.
 With Moreland, Miller performed comedy routines he had done with Lyles.
 The pair performed together in the one-reel short film That's the Spirit (1933) as a pair of night watchmen and for stage productions by Miller, Dixie Goes High Hat (1938) and Hollywood Revue (1939).
 Moreland appeared in low-budget "race movies" aimed at African American audiences, including One Dark Night (1939) with Bette Treadville, Lucky Ghost (1941), Mr. Washington Goes to Town (1941) and Mantan Runs for Mayor (1946), again with Miller.